 A distributor agreement, also known as a distribution agreement, is a contract between channel partners that stipulates the responsibilities of both parties.
 The agreement is usually between a manufacturer or vendor and a distributor but in some cases may involve two distributors or a distributor and some other channel entity.

-Following is a checklist of agreements to be considered when drafting a distribution contract:
+Following is a checklist of factors to be considered when drafting a distribution contract:

 - Terms and conditions of sale.